PouyaMT/timer-extension/README.md

 ## Installation
 1. Clone the repository
 2. Open your browser
+3. Go to extensions
-3. Turn on developer mode
+4. Turn on developer mode
-4. Choose load unpacked
+5. Choose load unpacked
-5. Select the folder
+6. Select the folder